glister99/The-Great-Gig-in-the-Cloud/README.md

 Pixel game about death in a digital era, with a name stolen from a Pink Floyd song.

-I made it in 2019 with Unity (2017.1.1), all sprites were drawn with Aseprite (www.aseprite.org).
+Developed in 2019 with Unity (2017.1.1).
+All sprites were drawn with Aseprite (www.aseprite.org).
 The .exe file only runs on Windows.

 [Source file to be added]